mphonic/xynthii/README.md

 ## Bypassing Modules

 For modules that make sound (as opposed to modules like envelopes), you can double-click on the module to bypass it.
 This will silence modules like oscillators, and it will cause a signal to pass unaffected through effects like reverb and delay.
 Double-click again to unbypass.
 Individual modulations in the mod pod can also be bypassed in this way.

+## Mac Users and Quarantine

+It's possible that OSX will complain about the extensions and try to quarantine them.
+If this is the case, you can unquarantine them by opening the terminal and running `xattr -c <the_extensions_folders_with_scx_files_in_them>/*.scx`.
+You'll need to run this for each extension.
+Use `Platform.userExtensionDir` as above to find the main extensions folder, open it in the Finder, then go into each extension folder and find the folder that has files that end in `.scx`.
+To get the whole `<the_extensions_folder_with_scx_files_in_them>`, select the folder you just found and hit option-command-c.
+This should copy the path, which you can then paste into the above command; i.e., `xattr -c /Users/me/Library/SuperCollider/Extensions/SC3plugins/*.scx`.